bethanyalicehall/memory-final/README.md

 - #3A716D - the background of the testimonial cards and the background colour for buttons when hovered
 - #0D0C1D - the text colour for most of the text throughout the website

-I chose these colours as I wanted a clean, minimalistic look, but still with splashes of colour here and there.
-The reason I went for this was to keep the focus on the text and imagery.
+I chose these colours as the green and blue colours reminded me of nature and I thought that linked quite well to the main focus which is animals.
+I didn't want anything too over the top so kept it quite muted, and then the emojis within the game brought more of a splash of colour.

 #### Imagery

-It was hard to stick to a colour scheme within the imagery as the content of the images was incredibly varied.
-However I think as my main colour scheme of the website is quite minimal, the varying coloured images work quite well.
-Each image is clear and of good size, they are responsive for differing sizes of devices.
+I chose carefully which images to include for the facts page.
+I thought each image had a slight comical aspect to it and certainly showed the character of the animals.
+I thought that the user would enjoy browsing through these images.

+For the Favicon I chose a frog image, as of course it is an animal and it fits well with the green theme throughout.

-Click [here](media-sources.md) to see details of images and video used throughout the site
+Click [here](media-sources.md) to see details of images used throughout the site.

-- Hero images
-    - I chose bold and scenic images for each hero image.
-The Amalfi coast, Bruges, and Amsterdam.
-On each I included a black colour overlay to mute it slightly.
-I chose images from the same photographer, to keep within a theme.

-- Carousel images
-    - For each route option there are three images within the carousel.
-I tried to choose images that gave a taste of the countries included on the route, that may entice the user into booking a trip.

-- Other imagery
-    - I included two further images on the home page, each of these include people, the train featured in both appears similar to try and provide some continuity of theming.

 #### Typography and icons

 I used Google fonts for all of the fonts;

-- Roboto - regular 400
+- 'Londrina Shadow' - cursive
-    - This was the main text used throughout, applied to the body.
-This is a easy-read font that fits well into the theming of the website.
+    - This was the font used for the main title and other sections of text I wanted to stand out.
+Again I thought this font had character and was quite fun, so works well on the themes of animals/games.

-- Roboto 'Mono' - extralight 200
+- 'Quicksand', sans-serif
-    - This was used for the testimonial cards, to differentiate them from the main body of text.
+    - This was used as the main font throughout the site within the body

-- Roboto-flex - thin 100
-    - This was used for the location names and also for the form.

-- Lobster, Special Elite, Skranji - regular 400
-    - These were used for the Route titles, I chose each one to be different and to stand out to add something extra to the route cards.

-For the logo, I added an icon to the text from Google fonts, this icon is called "Pin-drop".
-I added a grow animation to the logo when hovered, just to make it stand out more from the navigation links.
-A text-shadow was also added to make it stand out.

-For the text overlaying the hero image, I included a grow animation when the page loads, to add some movement to the website, and make it more inviting.

-Font awesome was used for all of the social media icons in the footer.
-Font awesome icons were also used as food icons within the route cards.

 ---